ericmassip/Smart_Charging_Of_Electric_Vehicles/README.md

-## Evaluating the performance of the network
+## Evaluate the performance of the network

 As you have seen during the previous sections, there's a wide variety of possibilities in terms of parameters to train different models, as well as 2 algorithms.
 Evaluating the performance of each of them has been condensed on the file **evaluation_function.py**.